zthurman/fizzpy/README.md

 ## Intended Functionality
 * This library is meant to be used for generating solution arrays for differential equations
 * The base of the project is NeuroFizzMath.py and the solutionGenerator method therein
-* Note, modelDictionary and solverDictionary are the bigbadvoodoo daddies
+* Note, modelDictionary and solverDictionary are the master lists of models with their dimensions and solvers
 * Valid model inputs at this time are:
     -'VDP', for the Van Der Pol oscillator
     -'SHM', for damped simple harmonic motion